JoseSalgado1024/otto/README.md

 ```

 # Installation
-Cause is pure python3 script and also it is built around builtins python3 libraries, install it is very easy and simple.
+Because is pure python3 script and also it is built around builtins python3 libraries, install it is very easy and simple.

 ```bash
 # Clone repository